FusionAuth/fusionauth-android-sdk/README.md

 By default, the SDK uses the `MemoryStorage` for storing tokens.
 This means that tokens will be lost when the app is closed.
-To persist tokens, you can use the `SharedPreferencesStorage` or implement your own `TokenStorage`.
+To persist tokens, you can use the `DataStoreStorage` or implement your own `TokenStorage`.
 <!--
 end::forDocSiteGettingStarted[]
 -->